Zenairo/3dChessOnline/README.md

-First user to join is assigned white.
+First user to join is assigned white and prompted to select how many boards to play on.

 Second user to join is assigned black.